DRincs-Productions/pixi-vn-react-template/README.md

 ### Start the Desktop Program (Tauri)

-Before starting the Tauri application, you need read the [Tauri prerequisites](https://v2.tauri.app/start/prerequisites) and install [rust](https://v2.tauri.app/start/prerequisites/#rust).
+**Prerequisites**: Before starting the Tauri application, you need read the [Tauri prerequisites](https://v2.tauri.app/start/prerequisites) and install [rust](https://v2.tauri.app/start/prerequisites/#rust).
+Restart your pc.

 To start the Tauri application, run the following command: